He who has health has hope; and he who has hope, has everything.

 MWCT provides youth friendly health promotion.
 Regular sport tournaments are very popular among the local youth and serve as forums for reproductive health seminars and voluntary testing and counseling for HIV/AIDS.

-This has helped to overcome the harsh geographic terrain to bring assistance to critically ill patients – with 11 patients being help in 2014 and 19 patients in 2015.
+This has helped to overcome the harsh geographic terrain to bring assistance to critically ill patients.

 The ambulance is equipped with ambu-bags, cervical and back immobilization equipment, limb splints, emergency resuscitation medications and intravenous fluids.